-- Wait lists and pre-order lists – To create hype and anticipation for your next big launch, try limiting the amount of available products.
-You can do this by creating a pre-order list or waiting lists with all new launches;
+- Waiting lists and pre-order lists – To create hype and anticipation for your next big launch, try limiting the number of available products.
+You can do this by creating a pre-order list or waiting list with all new launches;

 - Deadlines – when offers are only around for a limited time, it creates urgency in customers and makes them feel like they’re getting something that others won’t be able to get.

 - Contests & Giveaways – Creates engagement and hype, especially for a limited collection or a prelaunch.
-You can run this types of campaign through chinese social media such as Weibo & Little Red Book or through a Kol Campaign for more views.
+You can run this type of campaign through Chinese social media such as Weibo & Little Red Book or through a Kol Campaign for more views.

 - Membership clubs – set up a members-only group for your best customers and offer them special privileges to make the most of their experience.
-This can easliy be achieve through Wechat Mini program for instance.
+This can easily be achieved through the Wechat Mini program for instance.

 If Chinese consumers receive particular and exclusive benefits from your brand, why shouldn’t they go back to buying your products?

 3. Customized products for Chinese beauty customers